Zidichy/Server/README.md

 Basically everything you will ever need. =)

-Swedish guide on how to do everything is at https://www.sweclockers.com/forum/post/18019307
+Swedish guide on how to do everything is located at https://www.sweclockers.com/forum/post/18019307

 English guide will be available soon.